christospi/cirk-tennis-kata/README.md

 ## Kata Description

-_Here is a description of the problem this code is designed to solve:_
+_Here is a description of the problem this code **is designed to solve**:_

 Tennis has a rather quirky scoring system, and to newcomers it can be a little difficult to keep track of.
-The tennis society has contracted you to build a scoreboard to display the current score during tennis games.
+The tennis society has contracted you to **build a scoreboard to display the current score** during tennis games.

-You can read more about Tennis scores on [wikipedia](http://en.wikipedia.org/wiki/Tennis#Scoring) which is summarized below:
+A short summary of the rules of tennis scoring is as follows:

-1. A game is won by the first player to have won at least four points in total and at least two points more than the opponent.
+1. A game is won by the first player to have won **at least four points in total and at least two points more** than the opponent.
-2. The running score of each game is described in a manner peculiar to tennis: scores from zero to three points are described as “Love”, “Fifteen”, “Thirty”, and “Forty” respectively.
+2. The running score of each game is described in a manner peculiar to tennis: scores from zero to three points are described as `Love`, `Fifteen`, `Thirty`, and `Forty` respectively.
-3. If at least three points have been scored by each player, and the scores are equal, the score is “Deuce”.
+3. If **at least three points have been scored by each player, and the scores are equal**, the score is `Deuce`.
-4. If at least three points have been scored by each side and a player has one more point than his opponent, the score of the game is “Advantage” for the player in the lead.
+4. If **at least three points have been scored by each side and a player has one more point than his opponent**, the score of the game is `Advantage` for the player in the lead.

-ℹ️ You need only report the score for the current game. **Sets and Matches are out of scope.**
+ℹ️ Note: You don’t need to handle sets or matches, just a single game score.

+_If you want to know more about tennis scoring, you can read the [Wikipedia article](http://en.wikipedia.org/wiki/Tennis#Scoring)._

-## Questions to discuss afterwards
+## Some questions to discuss afterwards

 * How did it feel to work with such fast, comprehensive tests?
 * Did you make mistakes while refactoring that were caught by the tests?